Expanded Options for Testing

 Close contact tracing (exposed individuals)

-The Tacoma–Pierce County Health Department will continue to conduct close contact tracing for university community members who test positive for COVID-19.
-Contact tracing helps slow the spread of COVID-19 by identifying individuals who have been in close contact with those who test positive, and requiring that they quarantine and also get tested.
+The PLU Health Center will be responsible for the initiation of contact tracing for all positive cases that are tested at the Health Center or through Proactive Community Testing events on campus.
+PLU will inform the Tacoma–Pierce County Health Department of all positive cases, and the TPCHD will continue to conduct county-required close contact tracing for these university community members.
+Contact tracing helps slow the spread of COVID-19 by identifying individuals who have been in close contact with those who test positive for the virus, and requiring that they quarantine and get tested.
 The TPCHD has a robust team of experienced contact tracers on hand to identify and test close contacts in a timely manner.
-If you’ve been identified as a close contact, you will be notified and advised of the next steps, including the possibility of a self-quarantine period.
+If you’ve been identified as a close contact, you will be notified and advised of next steps, including the possibility of a self-quarantine period.